Atkinson Candy Company

-The Atkinson Candy Company is a candy company based in Lufkin, Texas, best known for producing the Chick-O-Stick.

 History

 Atkinson Candy Company is a private company founded in 1932 by B.E.
 Atkinson, Sr., and his wife, Mabel C. Atkinson.
 It started when Basil E. Atkinson made two-day treks to Houston to purchase candy and tobacco, then he would sell it to mom-and-pop shops on the return trip.
+According to the company, the business began during the Great Depression after Atkinson's father told him "to find something to sell for a nickel".

 The company currently operates out of a 100000 ft2 facility, and is led by Eric Atkinson, grandchild of the founders.
+In 2024, day-to-day operations were transitioned to a new generation of leadership, with Kevin Green named president while Atkinson remained CEO.
+The company celebrated its 94th anniversary in 2026.

 Judson-Atkinson Candies

 In 1983, Atkinson purchased another local company, the Judson Candy Company, later known as Judson-Atkinson Candies, from the Pearl Brewing Company.
 Judson-Atkinson was founded in 1899, and was based in San Antonio, Texas.
 In 2011, Judson-Atkinson shut down business due to the high prices of sugar and raw materials.
 Judson-Atkinson Candy Company used about four million pounds of sugar each year to make their bulk candies.